BridgeTheMasterBuilder/neothue/README.md

 # Running the interpreter
 ```
-thue [options] [file]
+thue [options] file
 ```

 If any arguments remain after processing command-line options, the first non-option argument is taken to be a filename and Thue source code is read from that file and the rest of the arguments are ignored.
-Otherwise Thue code is read from standard input.

 **Note:** Options may come before or after the filename